Punit Goenka says Invesco proposed Zee's merger with a ‘large Indian group’

 Punit Goenka says Invesco proposed Zee's merger with a ‘large Indian group’ in Feb2 min read .
-Updated: 12 Oct 2021, 11:42 PM IST
+12 Oct 2021

 - As per the deal presented by Invesco, Punit Goenka would have been appointed as the MD and CEO of the merged entity